cubing/cubing.js/docs/drafts/Documentation Guidelines.md

+*NB: This information is still in draft form, and should not be relied upon to inform usage of or contribution to `cubing.js`.*

 ## Purpose of this document

 This document serves to describe `cubing.js`'s approach to documentation in both practical and theoretical terms.
 Anyone looking to contribute either documentation or new features to `cubing.js` should consult this document.